loveencounterflow/intercourse/README.md

     ...
   ```

-  Observe that **blank lines *within hunks* are kept**, but **blank lines *between definitions* are
+  Observe that **blank lines within hunks are kept, but blank lines between definitions are discarded**.
-  discarded**.
-Relative ordering of definitions has no effect whatsover on processing (except potentially
+  Relative ordering of definitions has no effect whatsover on processing (except for the wording of
-  for the precise wording of error messages in the case of rule violations).
+  potential error messages).

 * **Each line in the hunk of a multi-liner must start with the same whitespace characters** (or else be
   blank); this indentation is called the 'plinth' and will be subtracted from each line.
 Currently, each